-- Turning a radio is a best example of electrical resonance.
+- Turning a radio is the best example of electrical resonance.
 When we turn the knob of a radio, to tune a station, we are changing the natural frequency of the electrical circuit of the receiver, to make it equal to the transmission frequency of the radio station.
 When the two frequencies match, energy absorption is maximum and this is the only station we hear.

-- Another good example of resonance is the heating and cooking of food every efficiency and evenly by microwave oven.
+- Another good example of resonance is the heating and cooking of food every efficiency and evenly by a microwave oven.
 The waves produced in this type of oven have a wavelength 12 cm at a frequency 3450 MHz.
-At this frequency the waves are absorbed sue to resonance by eater and fat molecules in the food, heating them up and so cooking the food.
+At this frequency, the waves are absorbed sue to resonance by eater and fat molecules in the food, heating them up and so cooking the food.

 This is a common observation that the amplitude of an oscillation simple pendulum decreases gradually with time till it becomes zero.
 Such oscillations, in which the amplitude decreases steadily with time, are called damped oscillations.